Tuesday March 5, 2019

 When I got to Barcelona it was early in the morning and still dark and the way the airport was set up I could only access a couple eateries.
 I had several hours before the next flight to Tel Aviv, so I was able to relax, reorganize my carryon, and have an interesting tuna breakfast sandwich.

 When I proceeded to the gate area, I was surprised that my gate wasn’t yet set.
 El Al only announces the gate 30 minutes before boarding.
 As one would expect the security before boarding was intense with a baggage examination and a private interview.
-After getting the stamp of approval I was able to line up for boarding.

 While waiting to board, I met a group of great Israeli millennials going home from a vacation and a conference in Barcelona.
 They became extremely excited and animated when I told them that I was going to Israel and for the first.
 They were energized when they told me about all the great places to visit, all the things to do, and food to eat.